We are passionate about lived experience and harnessing it to inform consultancy, research, education and training in the community.

 Matthew Jackman (They/Them)

-They represented the Western Pacific Region on the Global Mental Health Peer Network and were a Global Shaper with the World Economic Forum.
-They have represented lived experience perspectives on the National Advisory Panel (mental health) for the Australian Association of Social Workers.
-Matthew is a Global Lived Experience Ambassador for Generation Mental Health.
-They consult the World Health Organization and CBM International in mental health on various projects and reports pertaining to peer work and lived experience leadership.
+Matthew has represented the Western Pacific Region on the Global Mental Health Peer Network, served as a Global Shaper with the World Economic Forum, and advised the Australian Association of Social Workers.
+They are a Global Lived Experience Ambassador for Generation Mental Health and have consulted for the World Health Organization, CBM International, Yale, Harvard, and peer services in the United States.

 Qualifications